joshbickett/makememe_ai/README.md

 There are three steps required to get the makememe.ai app to run on your computer.
 If you are not familiar with the technology stack I highly recommend [Corey Schafer's](https://www.youtube.com/channel/UCCezIgC97PvUuR4_gbFUs5g) Youtube series on [Python Flask Tutorial: Full-Featured Web App](https://www.youtube.com/watch?v=MwZwr5Tvyxo).
 The series goes over Flask and Postgres in detail.
 To learn more about the AI, I recommend reading my Medium post How To Make Memes with AI in Python (coming soon).

-1. Run Flas server
+1. Setup the Flask server
 2. Install OpenAI Key
 3. Install and run Postgres server

-## 1. Run Flask Server
+## 1. Setup the Flask Server

 See the [code series](https://joshbickett.medium.com/making-memes-with-ai-db3332fc00ac) to learn more about the code base and how to contribute to the project.